cgarciae/treex/README.md

 a: tx.Parameter[List[int]] # List[int]
 b: List[tx.Parameter[int]] # List[int]
 ```
-Its up to the user to choose which makes more sense, Treex internally only cares whether or not there is a `TreePart` somewhere in the type, in this case it will resolve that the two fields are Parameters (it will infact strip all other information).
+This happens because the union of single type is like an identity, thus its up to the user to choose which makes more sense, Treex internally only cares whether or not there is a `TreePart` subclass somewhere in the type.
+In this case Treex will resolve that the two fields are Parameters and will strip all other information.

 #### Custom Annotations
 You can easily define you own annotations by inheriting from directly `tx.TreePart` or any of its subclasses.
 As an example this is how you would define `Cache` which is intended to emulate Flax's `cache` collection: